 • Intricacies of ingredient statement, net weight, handling statement, safe handling instructions, address line, and inspection legend

-• Introduction to nutrition labeling and the current regulatory status for USDA
+• Foundation of nutrition labeling and the current regulatory status for USDA

 empty box